Genetic Counseling (MS)

 Program Description

 The training program consists of three major components: foundational didactic education, clinical training, and research.
-The didactic curriculum embraces the latest advances in contemporary genetics while maintaining deep roots in humanistic counseling theory, and a commitment to the ethical application of genomic medicine.
-Clinical training experiences are available in a variety of campus genetics clinics and laboratories and expose students to the rich ethnocultural and socioeconomic diversity of the Bay Area.
+The didactic curriculum integrates the latest advances in contemporary genetics while maintaining deep roots in humanistic counseling theory and a strong commitment to the ethical application of genomic medicine.
+Clinical training experiences are available in a variety of campus genetics clinics and laboratories, offering students exposure to the Bay Area's diverse ethnocultural and socioeconomic communities.
 Partnerships with Bay Area genetics clinics provide students additional clinical training opportunities beyond the campus boundaries.
-Close proximity to Silicon Valley and the high concentration of biotechnology companies also allows for students to train in some of the nation’s most recognized genetics private industry organizations.
-The research experience is highlighted through a scholarly capstone project of the student’s own design, allowing students to develop a deep understanding of the research process while advancing the field of genetic counseling.
+Close proximity to Silicon Valley and a hub of biotechnology companies also provides students opportunities to train at some of the nation's most renowned genetics organizations in the private sector.
+The research experience is showcased through a scholarly capstone project of the student’s own design.
+The capstone project provides an opportunity to gain a deep understanding of the research process while contributing to advancements in the field of genetic counseling.

-The Genetic Counseling Program provides a unique opportunity for one student, with a special interest in community practice, to spend their entire second year of clinical training in the Fresno region.
-UCSF maintains a branch training campus in Fresno, California at Community Regional Medical Center (CRMC).
-CRMC is a large tertiary care medical center providing complex care to residents of the central San Joaquin Valley.
-Fresno is a rural agricultural city located half way between San Francisco and Los Angeles.
+The Genetic Counseling Program also provides a unique and exciting opportunity for one student with a strong passion for community practice to spend their entire second year of clinical training in the Fresno region.
+UCSF extends its training reach to a branch campus at Community Regional Medical Center (CRMC) in Fresno.
+CRMC is a major tertiary care center providing complex care to the diverse residents of the central San Joaquin Valley.
+This unique setting provides hands-on experience to an underserved region where genetics services are especially impactful.
+Nestled half way between San Francisco and Los Angeles, Fresno is a vibrant and rural agricultural hub, offering a distinctive blend of rural healthcare and cutting-edge medical practice.

 Faculty

-The Genetic Counseling Program faculty consists of a diverse mix of veteran genetics educators from throughout the UCSF campus.
-As a strong partner in San Francisco area genetic counseling programs since the 1970s, UCSF brings decades of experience training genetic counselors to all facets of the program, from veteran educators, to knowledgeable research mentors and skilled clinical training supervisors.
+The Genetic Counseling Program faculty is composed of a diverse group of experienced genetics educators from across the UCSF campus.
+With a strong history of involvement in San Francisco-area genetic counseling programs since the 1970s, UCSF brings decades of expertise to every aspect of the program.
+From seasoned educators to knowledgeable research mentors and skilled clinical training supervisors, our faculty is dedicated to providing comprehensive training for future genetic counselors.
+Find a list of current course instructors on the program website.

 Career Outcomes